lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 Rather than toggling the buffer inputs, the buffer inputs are *continuously asserted low*, and instead the buffer *enable* signals are toggled.
 The SDA or SCL buffers are enabled for a logical "Low" output on the respective signal, and are disabled for logical "High" outputs.
-This arrangement allows the output pins to float high if there is no conflict from external devices, or to be pulled low if there is a conflict (as is required for clock-stretching or--in future revisions-- multi-controller functionality).
+This arrangement allows the output pins to float high if there is no conflict from external devices, or to be pulled low if there is a conflict (as is required for clock-stretching or multi-controller functionality).

 This arrangement is necessary for FPGA builds.